 PLUS, the first group was not in a French-speaking environment but the second group was!

-The other difference between the two groups were that the first usually stayed fresh and motivated until the end of the course, while many of those in the second group faced increasing discouragement, bad sleep (because the brain would take forever to wind down) and slower progress as a result.
+The other difference between the two groups was that the first usually stayed fresh and motivated until the end of the course, while many of those in the second group faced increasing discouragement, bad sleep (because the brain would take forever to wind down from the insane study hours) and slower progress as a result.